Bubblbu/this-and-that/pages/articles/2017-01-27-wittgenstein-draft/index.md

 >Aesthetics teaches us essentially to recognize a system.
 It teaches us to see a system.
 The fact that in the end its ultimate reasons must “speak” to us, so to speak, does not concern it.
 (Wittgenstein, 2000, 54r-56v)

-Borutti, who considered Wittgenstein's aesthetics and it's implications for the Understanding of Meaning, further elaborates:
+Borutti (2013), who considered Wittgenstein's aesthetics and it's implications for the Understanding of Meaning, further elaborates:

 >To “possess judgment” means being capable of recognizing meaning in the entire context: for example, having experience in music and a knowledge of its tradition, knowing how to learn it, how to speak about it, who performs it, how it is performed, when an instrument comes in, etc. The cultivation of taste is explained by the cultivation of a common sense of the rules, or a common grammatical sensitivity, that enables one to “give reasons”.